 Delete existing instance

-Similar to creating, deleting objects is a highly dangerous operation.
+Deleting objects is a highly dangerous operation.
 Many types are referenced by relationships or reference attributes, and deleting an instance can clear reference attributes or delete associated relationships as well.
 Conversely, an attempt to delete can fail if the instance is still referenced by a required reference attribute.
 Predicting all of the consequences of a delete operation is difficult, and often spans multiple data types and relationships.
 If at all possible, it is much safer to delete through the web interface rather than through the resolver.

-The left panel lists all data types in the system
+The left panel lists all data types in the system.

-Double click the data type to search for records of that type.
-Alternatively, right-click and select "Search"
+Double-click the data type to search for records of that type.
+Alternatively, right-click and select "Search."

-A new tab opens with a search form for the selected type
+A new tab opens with a search form for the selected type.

-Fill in search criteria as needed
+Fill in search criteria as needed.

-Click "Search" at the bottom of the form
+Click "Search" at the bottom of the form.

-Search results appear in the paginated table below the form
+Search results appear in the paginated table below the form.

-[Optional] Access additional pages of search results with the input field below the results table
+[Optional] Access additional pages of search results with the input field below the results table.

-Double click a row of the result table to view the object.
-Alternatively, right-click and select "Edit"
+Double-click a row of the result table to view the object.
+Alternatively, right-click and select "Edit."

 Click the "Delete" button next to "Apply" to delete the object.